 A little bit about MicroMain.
 We are headquartered in Austin, Texas.
 We’ve been providing facilities award-winning asset maintenance and facility management software since ’91.
 So we’ve been doing this for 24 years.
-MicroMain offers the CMMS, the CAFM, and capital planning.
+MicroMain offers CMMS and CAFM software solutions.
 We have a couple of other modules included for doing mobile work orders or work requests and also a specific healthcare version.

 Here is a couple of customers.
 We have over 3,700 customers worldwide.
 Most of our businesses is North America, but we’re in about 26 different countries now.
 And we’ll do a quick polling question.
 So what is your primary focus?
 Preventive maintenance?
 Corrective maintenance?
 You just want to check off there and then submit, and then we can do a little poll on the attendees here.
 I’ll go ahead and skip over to the results if you just want to check one of those boxes and then hit the submit button.
 Looks like the primary focus is for preventive maintenance and a small percentage for corrective, which is unscheduled type of work.
 In the system, we’ll handle both so you set up all of your scheduled PMs in the system and then do any unscheduled work orders also.